AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application-android.md

     ![](assets/nmac_android_5.png)

+1. You can add your previously configured **[!UICONTROL Application variables]** if needed. **[!UICONTROL Application variables]** needs to be configured in the Android service and are a part of the message payload sent to the mobile device.

 1. Click **[!UICONTROL Save]** and send your delivery.

 The image and web page should be displayed in the push notification when received on the subscribers' mobile Android devices.